This Eastside city shows how to retrofit suburbia

 In downtown Redmond, a set of crossing signals and a stretch of exposed railroad track are preserved as a public art piece, “Signals.”
 It’s the only reminder that BNSF Railway once ran here; the former freight right of way is now a multiuse trail frequented by cyclists.
-In the next year or two, a new train — Link light– rail — will land in downtown Redmond, which has quickly transformed into a dense, walkable city center well-served by mass transit.
+In the next year or two, a new train — Link light rail — will land in downtown Redmond, which has quickly transformed into a dense, walkable city center well-served by mass transit.

 As Redmond has grown to 76,000 residents, a proper downtown has sprouted up around the city center’s handful of pre-World War II buildings.
 This kind of reinvention is happening around Puget Sound and across the country, a phenomenon called “retrofitting suburbia” in a 2008 book of the same name.
 Some argue multimodal Redmond is a national model for the trend.